-The government has proposed a variety of measures to address this situation which it hopes will restore production at least to pre-independence levels There are a variety of technical measures which can clearly help the situation.
-It is recognized that a strong extension effort will be necessary given the fact that the majority of cocoa plantings are now in the hands of smallholders and medium size farms, though approximately 8,000 hectares remain in large estates.
-Among the measures proposed are training in cultural, harvest and post-harvest techniques which are particularly important to production of high quality output.
+There are a variety of technical measures which can clearly help the situation, among them training flor smallholders in cultural, harvest and post-harvest techniques which are particularly important to production of high quality output.
 Other important initiatives involve replanting of old or diseased trees, introduction of new higher yielding hybrids, and efforts at control of disease and pests.

-It is also clear that there are problems with institutional and marketing arrangements in the cocoa subsector as well.
 The biggest issue is that of the breakup of the old plantations.
 Both input supply and postharvest operations including processing and marketing were set up on the basis of these large entities, and have yet to be reconfigured in line with the new situation.
 In particular, input supply has been a major problem as smallholders have few options but to purchase from processors who they then promise their output at an agreed price.
 There have been numerous reports of failure to comply with these agreements, with smallholders instead selling to independent traders rather than to their input suppliers as originally agreed.
-This situation has caused a breakdown in input supply as large enterprises cannot continue to provide them if they do not in turn process the crop at the end of the season.
+This situation has caused a breakdown in input supply as large enterprises cannot continue to providesupplies if they do not in turn process the crop at the end of the season.